acrinym/AMrepo/Rituals/Rit29_Mike_Freezer_Spell.md

 This spell was performed quietly in the kitchen freezer above the bedroom, in the presence of others, requiring discretion.
 The working was designed to create emotional stasis - removing Mike's ability to emotionally manipulate Amanda while preserving Amanda's emotional field separately.

 ## Materials
-- **Mason jar or container** (to hold the freezer spell)
+- **Small freezer-safe jar or container**
-- **Mike's name** (written on paper)
+- **Paper with Mike's full name and command**
+- **Freezer-safe salt water** (purification and sealing)
+- **Black thread or yarn** (binds his manipulations)
+- **Thorn or sharp object** (severing agent)
+- **Dead leaf or crumbling plant matter** (symbol of dead connection)
+- **Mirror shard or small reflective surface** (returns his influence)
+- **Banishing or vanishing oil** (anointing and expulsion)
+- **Optional wax** to seal the lid
-- **Freezer** (kitchen location above bedroom)
+- **Kitchen freezer above the practitioner's bedroom**
-- **Water** (to create ice and emotional freezing)
-- **Additional binding materials** (as appropriate)

 ## Ritual Process

 ### 1. Preparation Phase
-- Prepare jar with Mike's name written clearly
+- Write Mike's full name on paper with the command:
-- Fill with water to create freezing medium
-- Gather materials quietly due to presence of others
-- Set intention for emotional immobilization
+  > "Mike Anderson's influence over Amanda Crawford is frozen, irrelevant, and unseen."
+- Anoint the name paper with banishing oil and, if desired, draw a banishing sigil across his name
+- Gather all materials quietly, keeping intention focused on immobilizing his pull

-### 2. Jar Charging
+### 2. Jar Construction & Charging
-- Speak quietly to the jar before placement
-- Direct intentions toward stopping Mike's emotional manipulation
-- Focus on freezing his capacity to affect Amanda
-- Seal jar with intent of permanent stasis
+- Place black thread, thorn, and dead leaf at bottom of jar
+- Fold the anointed name paper around the mirror shard (mirror facing inward toward his name)
+- Set the paper bundle atop the base ingredients
+- Pour freezer-safe salt water over contents
+- Whisper:
+  > "Your mask is seen, your pull is gone.
+By ice and will, your tether is stilled."
+- If using wax, drip wax around lid to seal

 ### 3. Freezer Placement
-- Place jar in kitchen freezer above bedroom
+- Place jar in kitchen freezer above bedroom for power hierarchy
-- Position for maximum effect and concealment
-- Speak final intentions over the placement
+- Speak final words:
+  > "You are suspended.
+Your control is erased.
+You cannot move forward, and you cannot reach her."
-- Leave undisturbed to create permanent freezing effect
+- Leave jar undisturbed to create permanent freezing effect

 ## Magical Mechanics